-No changes in management have taken place that would detrimentally affect the performance of this fishery against the MSC standard.
+No changes in management have taken place that would detrimentally affect the performance of this fishery against the MSC Standard.

-During this first annual audit, the audit team closed one condition and re-scored the PI to 80 (Condition 7 PI: 3.2.1) and concluded that progress on the action plan is on track to meet the other seven conditions.
+During this first annual audit, the audit team closed one condition and re-scored the PI to 80 (Condition 8 PI: 3.2.1).
+It is concluded that progress on the Client Action Plan and associated milestones is on target with respect to the remaining seven conditions.